ProjectEvergreen/greenwood/www/pages/plugins/index.md

 Each plugin must return a function that has the following three properties:.
 - `name`: A string to give your plugin a name and used for error handling and troubleshooting.
 - `type`: A string to specify to Greenwood the type of plugin.
 Right now the current supported plugin types are [`'resource'`](/plugins/resource/), [`'rollup'`](/plugins/rollup/), and [`'server'`](/plugins/server/).
-- `provider`: A function that will be invoked by Greenwood that Can accept  a `compilation` param that provides read-only access to parts of Greenwood's state and configuration that can be used by a plugin.
+- `provider`: A function that will be invoked by Greenwood that can accept a `compilation` param to provide read-only access to Greenwood's state and configuration.

 Here is an example of creating a plugin in a _greenwood.config.js_.
 ```javascript